lbfm-rwth/gap-lesson/_episodes/02-some-objects.md

 existing in GAP (the system is extendable, so one can introduce new types of objects, but this is beyond the scope of this lesson!).

-Some other immediate objects are floats, cyclotomics and finite field elements:
+Some other immediate objects are floats and finite field elements:

 ~~~
 1.15; Float(1232/3456567);